Updated May 16, 2026

 }

 That is the whole guard.
 Two substring tests against the error text, one equality check on bridge mode, one flag the floating bar reads to render an upgrade banner instead of a stack trace.
 The matching is on substrings, not exact strings, on purpose: Anthropic has reworded rate-limit and usage-limit errors more than once, and an exact-match check would break on the first rewording.
-After the May 14 limit change, this branch fired more often.
-The wording it matches did not have to change for the guard to keep working.
+After the May 6 doubling, this branch fires later in long sessions than it did in April, but the wording it matches did not have to change for the guard to keep working.

 There is a second path in the same file, around lines 233 to 247, that closes the loop.
 It subscribes to the rate-limit status and the reset timestamp Anthropic returns, and once the reset time has passed and the status is back to allowed, it clears showUpgradeClaudeButton on its own: